chenx/Event_Scheduler/README.md

 # Python_Django_demo3

-A Django project to demo the creation of models and APIs in a meeting scheduler.
-It's extended to demo other functions as well, including AI agent.
+A Django project to demo the creation of models and APIs for an event scheduler.
+It's also extended to demo other features, such as creation and consumption of RESTful end points, and creation of AI agents/workflows.

 Use Django REST Framework (DRF) to provide API end points.